konstantine-sa/calculator-project/README.md

 This is a training project.
-I’m trying to write a simple calculator on JavaScript.
+Making a simple calculator on JavaScript after the JavaScript course completion.